Disease Spread From Mice to Humans Through Droppings

 Diseases from Rats:

-Cleaning rodent droppings might seem like a simple task, but in reality, it’s far from it.
-We highly recommend not going anywhere near rodent droppings without adequate protective gear.
+Cleaning rodent droppings might seem simple, but in reality, it’s not.
+The cleaning specialists at Spaulding Decon highly recommend not approaching rodent droppings without adequate protective gear.
 Furthermore, it’s crucial to act quickly and remove the droppings from your property and reduce the chances of exposure to airborne pathogens.

 ❌ Never: